-Bob Dylan had been making art for years before his first exhibition — an exhibit of 140 paintings that showed in an eastern German gallery in 2007, where critics compared him to Munch, Matisse and Max Beckmann.
+Bob Dylan had been making art for years before his first exhibition — 140 paintings that showed in an eastern German gallery in 2007, that caused critics to compare him to Munch, Matisse and Max Beckmann.

 Paul McCartney made paintings for 15 years before he told anyone about it.

 David Bowie studied art and graphic design before he became famous as a musician.
 New York's Museum of Art and Design presented a multimedia show called David Bowie, Artist earlier this year that exhibited his work through the lens of performance art.

 John Mellencamp's Basquiat-esque canvases borrow from his songwriting themes about the sometimes dark underbelly of the heartland.